tintin10q/csai_ml_final_summary/ML_final_summary.md

 ![K-means clustering going wrong](k-mean-clustering-going-wrong.png)

-Because K-mean clustering is very dependent on were you start with the centroids it's a good idea to try cluster  multiple times (default) with different starting positions.
+Because K-mean clustering is very dependent on were you start with the centroids, it's a good idea to try cluster  multiple times (default) with different starting positions.
 For large datasets K-means initialization (calculating the distances) can take longer than the actual clustering (Minimizing the distance).
 For this there is MiniBatchKmeans.

 ### MiniBatchKMeans
 MiniBatchKMeans uses mini batches to reduce the computation time while still attempting to optimising the same objective.
 It works like this: